bvi1994/marko-giphy-keyboard/tutorial.md

   - scroll-button
 ```

-Looking at the mock up from earlier, `<Images>` would just be a bunch of images and we would have two `<scroll-button`>s, one going left and one going right that will allow users to scroll through the results.
+Looking at the mock up from earlier, `<Images>` would just be a bunch of images and we would have two `<scroll-button`> components, one going left and one going right that will allow users to scroll through the results.
 We will be building those subcomponents inside `<image-gallery>`.

 Create a folder called `image-gallery` inside the `components` folder.
 Then inside the `image-gallery` folder, create another `components` folder and a file called `image-gallery.marko`.
 Keep the inner `components` folder empty for now.